Tesla Press Information

 With a windshield that stretches up and over the two front seats, passengers can experience an open and modern feel with an expansive view ahead.

-Three rows of seats, a front and rear trunk, room under the second row seats, side pockets, a center console and a blind holster for your iPhone, big or little, there’s a place to store it in Model X.
+Three rows of seats, a front and rear trunk, room under the second row seats, side pockets and a blind holster for your iPhone, big or little, there’s a place to store it in Model X.

 For even heavier cargo, Model X is the first electric vehicle with a 5,000 lb. towing capacity.